Jim Bakker

-James Orsen Bakker (/ˈbeɪkər/; born January 2, 1940) is an American televangelist.
+James Orsen Bakker (/ˈbeɪkər/; born January 2, 1940) is an American televangelist and convicted felon.
 Between 1974 and 1987, Bakker hosted the television program The PTL Club and its cable television platform, the PTL Satellite Network, with his then wife, Tammy Faye.
 He also developed Heritage USA, a now-defunct Christian theme park in Fort Mill, South Carolina.

+Bakker was born in Muskegon, Michigan, and attended North Central University in Minneapolis, where he met Tammy Faye LaValley.
+The two married in 1961, left college, and became itinerant evangelists, eventually having two children.
 In the late 1980s, Bakker resigned from the PTL ministry over a cover-up of hush money to church secretary Jessica Hahn for an alleged rape.
 Subsequent revelations of accounting fraud brought about felony charges, conviction, imprisonment, and divorce.
+Convicted of fraud and conspiracy in 1989, he served nearly five years in prison before being paroled in 1994.
 Bakker later remarried and returned to televangelism, founding Morningside Church in Blue Eye, Missouri, and reestablishing the PTL ministry.

-He currently hosts The Jim Bakker Show, which focuses on the end times and the Second Coming of Christ while promoting emergency survival products.
+After divorcing Tammy Faye in 1992, Bakker married Lori Beth Graham in 1998, and together they adopted five children.
+Early in his career, Bakker worked at Pat Robertson’s Christian Broadcasting Network, helping to grow the network and hosting shows including The 700 Club and a children’s program.
+He later co-founded the Trinity Broadcasting Network with Paul and Jan Crouch, but left after a short partnership due to disagreements, eventually establishing his own ministry, PTL (Praise The Lord), and the PTL Satellite Network.

+Returning to televangelism in 2003, Bakker now hosts The Jim Bakker Show with a focus on apocalyptic themes and survivalist products, while distancing himself from his earlier prosperity gospel teachings.
+His later years have included controversial claims, such as predicting major events and promoting unproven supplements, which drew legal action and criticism during the COVID-19 pandemic.
 Bakker has written several books, including I Was Wrong and Time Has Come: How to Prepare Now for Epic Events Ahead.

-Personal life
+Early life and education

 James Orsen Bakker was born in Muskegon, Michigan, the son of Raleigh Bakker and Furnia Lynette "Furn" Irwin.
-Bakker attended North Central University, a Minneapolis bible college affiliated with the Assemblies of God, where he met fellow student Tammy Faye LaValley in 1960.
+Bakker attended North Central University, a Minneapolis Bible college affiliated with the Assemblies of God, where he met fellow student Tammy Faye LaValley in 1960.
 Bakker worked at a restaurant in the Young-Quinlan department store in Minneapolis; Tammy Faye worked at the Three Sisters, a nearby boutique.
+Despite already having a fiancée in Muskegon, Jim began courting Tammy Faye.

 The Bakkers married on April 1, 1961, and left college to become itinerant evangelists.
 They had two children, Tammy Sue "Sissy" Bakker Chapman (born March 2, 1970) and Jamie Charles "Jay" Bakker (born December 18, 1975).
 The couple divorced on March 13, 1992.
 On September 4, 1998, Bakker married Lori Beth Graham, a former televangelist, fifty days after they met.
-In 2002, they adopted five children.
+In 2002, they adopted five children, siblings whom Lori had befriended in Phoenix.